Eileen Guppy: Impact

 Guppy was the first female geologist to be appointed to the scientific staff of the British Geological Survey, paving the way for other women in the institution.
-Following her retirement Guppy was also the first woman to receive an MBE from the Order of the British Empire in 1966, for her 39 years of contributions which made her a significant figure in feminist history.
+Following her retirement, Guppy was also the first woman to receive an MBE in 1966, for her 39 years of contributions which made her a significant figure in feminist history.

 Her career was part of a large-scale societal shift in Western attitudes toward legitimizing female scientists which took place during the 1920-30s.
-This shift was due largely to the founding of female post-secondary institutions a few decades prior, such as Bedford College where Guppy attended, vacancies in scientific positions as a result of WWII, and the first-wave feminist movement, which prompted organizations to step towards accepting women as equals with their male counterparts in the workplace.
+This shift was due in part to the founding of female post-secondary institutions a few decades prior, such as Bedford College where Guppy attended, vacancies in scientific positions as a result of WWII, and the first-wave feminist movement, which prompted organizations to step towards accepting women as equals in the workplace.

+In 2026, Guppy was formally recognised by the Mineralogical Society of Great Britain and Ireland, who named the 'Eileen Guppy Technicians' Award' in her honour, in recognition of the service provided by technical staff and experimental officers to the disciplines of mineralogy, and earth sciences.